 Once the housing fee has been submitted, students must complete additional online housing forms.
 Forms include a Residence Hall Contract, Emergency Medical Information, Meal Plan Selection, and additional health forms.
 These forms will be available through the online StART pre-orientation program after June 1.

-The Uptown Residence Hall is managed by the Director of Student Life and Housing, and it is staffed by a graduate hall director and resident assistants.
+The Residence Halls are managed by the Director of Student Life + Housing, and are staffed by a graduate hall director and resident assistants.